Matt-Greff/ambyint_full_stack/README.md

-This template was based on a boilplate made by the sources listed below, overtime I am adding features to this boilerplate to make it my go to for react endeavors and others who find this preliminary setup useful.

-This is a template for setting up webpack, for use with babel and generally for use with React &c.
+This is a template for setting up webpack, for use with babel and generally for use with React, and Express.

 It assumes `yarn` rather than npm, though I suspect it doesn't really matter.